 Untrained Concealment Attempts: The Pick Pocket skill cannot be used untrained.
 If a character without that skill tries to conceal a weapon, it's no longer an opposed check.
 Instead, anyone observing the character with the concealed weapon gets a Spot check, and anyone frisking that character gets a Search check.
-The base DC for each Spot or Search check is 10, and all
+The base DC for each Spot or Search check is 10, and all the

-Pick Pocket Modifer Condition -4 For each size category of the weapon greater than Small +4 Tiny weapon +2 You are wearing a coat, cloak, or other heavy clothing +4 You have a concealeable scabbard or other pockets/straps that aid in concealment +6 The weapon is concealed inside something specially designed for this purpose (a sword cane, for example) +0 You want to be able to draw the weapon normally as a standard action -2 You want to be able to draw the weapon as a move-equivalent action or as part of a move-equivalent action -4 You want be able to draw the weapon as a free action with the Quick Draw feat Spot/Search Modifer Condition -1 Per 10 feet of distance between observer and observed -5 Spotter distracted the modifiers on the table apply, including those that would normally modify the Pick Pocket check.
-Simply change the signs of any applicable Pick Pocket modifiers listed above and apply them to the base DC of the Search or Spot check instead.
+Pick Pocket

+Aodifier Condition

+-4 For each size category of the weapon

+greater than Small

+-4 Tiny weapon

+-2 You're wearing a cloak, coat, or other

+heavy clothing

+-4 You have a concealable scabbard or other

+pockets/straps that aid in concealment

+-6 The weapon is concealed inside something

+specially designed for this purpose (a sword

+cane, for example)

+-0 You want to be able to draw the weapon

+normally as a standard action

+-2 You want to be able to draw the weapon as

+a move-equivalent action or as part of a

+move-equivalent action

+-4 You want to be able to draw the weapon as

+a free action with the Quick Draw feat

+Spot/Search